data security

 Tokenization

 Tokenization substitutes sensitive values with tokens that reference the original data in a secure vault.
-This minimizes exposure and simplifies compliance for financial and payment systems.

 Differential Privacy and Redaction